 Advice on the best subject choices for a wide range of university courses as well as advice if you are unsure of what to study after school and need to keep your options open.

 The national site with useful information about apprenticeships and traineeships and how to apply, including current vacancies.

 The school work closely with the Growth Skills Company who are one of the largest providers of work based learning for young people and adults in the North West.

 They offer a huge range of Apprenticeships, Traineeships and courses for people throughout their working lives.
 As well as practical training, they also offer a wide range of classroom-based courses designed to cater for all levels and all ages.
 For employers, they offer a free recruitment service for apprentices.
 We will advertise your vacancies, sift through applications, and arrange interviews.

-They have a network of training centers across Greater Manchester and beyond specialising in helping young people who need additional support to get the skills they need.
+They have a network of training centres across Greater Manchester and beyond specialising in helping young people who need additional support to get the skills they need.

 There Apprenticeships are designed with progression in mind, so learners can move on to Advanced Apprenticeships and Higher Apprenticeships and, in some occupations, on to higher education.

 There higher education programmes in Business Management, Early Years and Childhood Studies and Education are validated by our university partners, the University of Bolton and Staffordshire University.